David Quantick: Early life

+Career

-David Quantick began writing for the music publication NME in 1983, where with Steven Wells he concentrated on comedy writing until 1995.
+Quantick began writing for the music publication NME in 1983, where with Steven Wells he concentrated on comedy writing until 1995.
 Alongside this, he also contributed material to British comedy shows such as Spitting Image.
 In 1992, he joined the writing team for the Radio 4 spoof news programme On the Hour, before writing for the television follow-up The Day Today in 1994.
 He appeared regularly on Collins and Maconie's Hit Parade (Radio 1, 1994–1997), with his Quantick's World slot and on the weekly show, The Treatment on BBC Radio Five Live, which was an hour-long satirical news round-up.

 In 1995, Quantick presented a pilot show called Now What? to Carlton Television but he series was not picked up for development.
 He wrote with Chris Morris for Brass Eye in 1996 (broadcast in 1997) and Blue Jam (Radio 1, 1997), as well as the subsequent television version Jam (Channel 4, 2000).
 He also provided material for Smack the Pony (Channel 4, 1999–2001), Harry Enfield's Brand Spanking New Show (Sky One, 2000), So Graham Norton (Channel 4, 1998) and featured on Radio 4's The 99p Challenge.

 Working with Jane Bussmann, he co-wrote and performed Bussmann & Quantick Kingsize for BBC Radio 4 in 1998.

-In 2000, the pair created what Quantick has claimed was the world's first internet sitcom and docusitcom (documentary/sitcom), Junkies, about three heroin addicts.
-Starring Peter Baynham, Sally Phillips and Peter Serafinowicz, the writing pair claimed the project grew out of their frustration with the commissioning process.
+In 2000, Bussmann and Quantick created, specifically made for download over the web, what Quantick has claimed was the world's first internet sitcom and docusitcom (documentary/sitcom), The Junkies, about three heroin addicts.
+Starring Peter Baynham, Sally Phillips, Peter Serafinowicz, and Kevin Eldon in a cameo appearance, the writing pair claimed the project grew out of their frustration with the commissioning process.
 They argued the average sitcom cost £200,000 to make and was difficult to finance, so they secured the services of cast and crew on a voluntary basis and made a show for less than £4,000.
 The site received over a million visits in its first eight months of existence.
+The pilot was later uploaded to Quantick's YouTube.